ghosthamlet/stressgrid/README.md

 - generators are enabled to connect to port 9696 of the coordinator;
 - generators are enabled to connect to your target instances.

 To enable CloudWatch report writer you need to set `CW_REGION` to the environment to specify in which region you would like metrics to be written.
 You will also need `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables, or your EC2 instance should have an IAM role associated with it.
 The only required permission is `cloudwatch:PutMetricData`.
-If you are using our Terraform script, it will set coordinator EC2 role with that permission.
+If you are using our Terraform script, it will set the coordinator EC2 role with that permission.

 # Running the generator(s)